BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 In HJB, each Queue Browser

 * is configured to retrieve messages from a specific JMS Queue.
-The URL of the Queue is included in the parameters of the POST request that creates it.
+The URI of the Queue is included in the parameters of the POST request that creates it.

 * can be configured to use a specific Message Selector to control